Elina Helkala – In Memoriam

 The artist’s working process also contains a researcher’s perspective: history, nature and mythology are visible, but contemporary phenomena are also important themes in her work.
 Helkala combines the distant past with the present, as an artisan of ancient crafts, she has a wide knowledge of many artisan techniques and materials.

 Elina Helkala (b.
 1987) lives and works in Raisio.
 Helkala has graduated as a Visual Artisan from Kouvolan käsi- ja taideteollisuusoppilaitos (the Kouvola Academy of Handicraft and Design) and as an Artisan of Ancient Crafts from Lounais-Suomen käsi- ja taideteollisuusoppilaitos (The Academy of Handicraft and Design of Southwestern Finland).
-She is presently finishing her artist’s degree at the Turku University of Applied Sciences.
+Helkala has recently graduated as a visual artist from Turku University of Applied Sciences.
+The exhibition is supported by the Finnish Illustration Association (Kuvittajat ry).

 Photo above text: